lzpmpc005/TrafficManagementSystem/README.md

 * **User Service**: Provides user authentication and management functionalities.
 * **Notifications**: Allows sending notifications to users about traffic-related events.
-* **REST API**: Uses Django Rest Framework to create a RESTful API for interacting with the application.
 * **Database Backend**: Uses MySQL for storing application data.

 ## Requirements